liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/04-copying-an-existing-themes-files.markdown

 # Copying an Existing Theme's Files [](id=copying-an-existing-themes-files)

-If you want to get a jumpstart on developing your theme, you can copy an existing theme's files and build on top of them.
+If you want to jump start developing your theme, you can copy an existing theme's files and build on top of them.
 The `gulp kickstart` task automates this process for you.
 It copies another theme's css, images, js, and templates into the `src` directory of your own.
 While this is similar to